The $\mu$-deformed Einstein field equations with $\mu$-dependent effective cosmological constant

-\subsection{Derivation of the $\mu$-deformed Einstein equations using Verlinde approach}
+\subsection{Derivation of the \boldmath$\mu$-deformed\\ Einstein equations using Verlinde approach}

-In Verlinde's approach to entropic gravity, the system approaches to statistical equilibrium, when the entropic force stemming from the changes in entropy, becomes balanced with the forces that contribute to the increase in entropy.
-Accordingly, the formulation suggests that gravity itself can be understood as an emergent force arising from the entropic dynamics of underlying microscopic degrees of freedom, rather than a fundamental interaction.
-At equilibrium, the total entropy $\mathcal{S}$ of the system remains constant, and it reaches an extreme value.
-This is a direct consequence of the second law of thermodynamics, which states that entropy tends to increase until a maximum is reached under the given constraints.
-In what follows, the entropy $\mathcal{S}^{(\mu)}(E, x^\nu)$ satisfies:
+In Verlinde's approach to entropic gravity, the system approaches to statistical equilibrium, when the entropic force stemming from the changes in entropy, becomes balanced with the forces that contribute to an increase in the entropy.\,\,Ac\-cor\-dingly, the formulation suggests that gravity itself can be understood as an emergent force arising from the entropic dynamics of underlying microscopic degrees of freedom, rather than a fundamental interaction.\,\,At equilibrium, the total entropy $\mathcal{S}$ of the system remains constant, and it reaches an extreme value.\,\,This is a direct consequence of the second law of thermodynamics, which states that entropy tends to increase until a maximum is reached under the given constraints.\,\,In what follows, the entropy $\mathcal{S}^{(\mu)}(E, x^\nu)$ satisfies: